Baby Toy Guide

 Ball Ramp

 Ball ramps are a super fun and easy cause and effect toy.
+This ball ramp was one of my daughter’s absolute favorites at this age!
 Embed verbal routines, such as, “Ready, set, go,” “up up up,” “ball on,” and “roll down.”
 By repeating these phrases every time you play with this toy, you’re setting your child up for success to say these words during play with this toy in the future!
-You can eventually incorporate the cloze statement strategy, as well.
+You can eventually incorporate the cloze statement strategy, as well, by modeling “Ready, set…” and pausing to see if your baby tries to fill in “go!” even if it’s just a vocalization!
 In addition to this, “Ball” is a common early word, so you can also have your baby practice requesting, “ball,” if they are starting to use some words!
 Hold the balls and look at your child expectantly (smiling, eyebrows raised, mouth open, as if you’re waiting for them to say something), if your baby doesn’t independently say '“ball,” model the word for them, “ball,” while holding the ball up near your mouth to draw their attention to the way your mouth is moving, and wait 3-5 seconds to see if they request it!
 Avoid saying, “say ball,” and simply model what you want them to say (“ball”) instead.
+This is also a great toy for your baby to practice saying or signing, “more!”

 Coin Slot Toy